 Italian Mannerist Painter, 1503-1572

 Italian painter and poet.
 He dominated Florentine painting from the 1530s to the 1560s.
 He was court artist to Cosimo I de' Medici, and his sophisticated style and extraordinary technical ability were ideally suited to the needs and ideals of his ducal patron.
 He was a leading decorator, and his religious subjects and mythological scenes epitomize the grace of the high maniera style.
-Related Paintings of BRONZINO, Agnolo :. | Holy Family fgfjj | Allegory the dear | Portrait of Eleanora di Toledo | Venus, Cupide and the Time (Allegory of Lust) fg |
+Related Paintings of BRONZINO, Agnolo :. | Holy Family fgfjj | Martyrdom of St Lawrence df | Allegory the dear | Portrait of Eleanora di Toledo | Venus, Cupide and the Time (Allegory of Lust) fg |

 (1824-88) was a French figure painter known for his Neo-Grec style.
 He was born at Paris, studied with Delaroche and Jollivet, and in 1849 took the Prix de Rome.
 His paintings are prime examples of academic art of the time, particularly history painting.
 Boulanger had visited Italy, Greece, and North Africa, and his paintings reflect his attention to culturally correct details and skill in rendering the female form.
 His works include a Moorish Cafe (1848), Cæsar at the Rubicon (1865), the Promenade in the Street of Tombs, Pompeii (1869), and The Slave Market (1888).
 The recipient of many medals, he became a member of the Institut de France in 1882.Christoph Amberger

 (c.
 1505 --1562) was a painter of Nernberg in the 16th century, a disciple of Hans Holbein, his principal work being the history of Joseph in twelve pictures.

 Amberger travelled to Northern Italy and Venice between 1525 and 1527.
 He died in Augsburg.